haomo-ai/MotionSeg3D/README.md

 </details>

-7. Next run the data preparation script to generate the residual images.
+7. Next run the data preparation script (based on [LMNet](https://github.com/PRBonn/LiDAR-MOS)) to generate the residual images.
 More parameters about the data preparation can be found in the yaml file [config/data_preparing.yaml](./config/data_preparing.yaml).

 ```shell